vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

   anticipate I may need to make more grocery store trips for food experimentation.
 May to September again seems like a good time for this.

+## Plan for pre- and post-operation measures

+### Preparatory measures in the week before the operation

+Make sure that my food purchases are in line with the plans.
+In
+particular:

+### Medicine to stock up on

+* Tylenol
+* Ibuprofen

+### Food to stock up on

+* Miso ginger broth
+* Tomato soup
+* Almond milk
+* Potatoes
+* Regular mixed vegetable components, excluding carrots

+### Food to not build excess stocks for prior to operation

+* Peas (assume I won't have for 1 week after operation)
+* Carrots (assume I won't have for 2 weeks after operation)
+* Tortillas (assume I won't have for 2 weeks after operation)
+* Nuts (assume I won't have for 3 weeks after operation)
+* Sauerkraut (assume I won't have for 3 weeks after operation)

 ### Pre-operation diet plan